-To open a new page, tab > New tab.
+To open a new page, tab \bullet > New tab.

-To go to another webpage, tap \square (if tabs are merged with apps) or \square at the top right corner of the browser (if tabs are not merged with apps).
+To go to another webpage, tap \Box (if tabs are merged with apps) or \Box at the top right corner of the browser (if tabs are not merged with apps).
 Then tap the desired page to view it.